vipinkarthikeyan/cost-sensitive-policy/readme.md

 ## Problem formulation

-The human's true intended object is hidden from the robot.
+The human's true intended object is hidden from or uncertain to the robot.
 The robot only observes the human's instruction, and possibly a later clarification response.

-Because the true goal is not directly observable, this is naturally modeled as a **Partially Observable Markov Decision Process (POMDP)**.
+Because the true goal is not directly observable, this is modeled as a **Partially Observable Markov Decision Process (POMDP)**.

 We define the problem as: